-Dr Martin Preene leads our work.
-He has experience on projects worldwide in the investigation, design, installation and operation of groundwater control and dewatering systems.
+The team has experience on projects in the investigation, design, installation and operation of groundwater control and dewatering systems.
 He is qualified as:

 CIRIA (Construction Industry Research and Information Association) has recently published the guidance document Report C750 'Groundwater Control: Design and Practice, 2nd Edition'